 River Organics is committed to reducing carbon emissions and does so using Carbon Checkout.
 You can donate via Carbon Checkout.
 Carbon Checkout then invests your donations into renewable energy projects by buying carbon offsets.
-The brand works on various projects, including low waste shipping, environmental issues, the Plastic Ocean Project, and many more.
+The brand works on various projects, including low-waste shipping, environmental issues, the Plastic Ocean Project, and many more.

 Ethical features: cruelty-free, non-GMO, natural, recyclable packaging

-RMS Beauty is a luxurious beauty brand that consciously ensures that ingredients used are high quality and organic.
+RMS Beauty is a luxurious beauty brand that consciously ensures that the ingredients used are high quality and organic.
 This mascara comes in organic beeswax to protect your skin and sunflower oil to condition and help nourish your lashes.

 These ingredients are non-GMO, non-nano, and free of silicone, parabens, talc, petroleum, and so on.
 All their ingredients come with a certification and have gone through the least amount of processing.